 - Melt the butter in the microwave and allow to cool slightly

-- In a large bowl mash the banana until it forms a smooth paste with no lumps
+- Mash the banana until it forms a smooth paste with no lumps

-- Add in the butter, maple syrup, vanilla and eggs and whisk thoroughly together
+- Add into a bowl along with the butter, maple syrup, vanilla and eggs and whisk thoroughly together

-- Add the sifted cocoa into the bowl and whisk the mixture thoroughly to combine
+- Sift the cocoa into the bowl and whisk the mixture until well-combined

 - Mix in the zucchini and chocolate chips and then fold through the flour and baking powder until just combined

-- Spread into the prepared slice pan and bake at 175c for around 15 minutes or until the brownie is just cooked through and the top bounces back when lightly touched and a skewer inserted comes out mostly clean.
+- Spread into the prepared slice pan and bake at 175c for around 12-15 minutes or until the brownie is just cooked through and the top bounces back when lightly touched.

 - Allow to cool in the pan before removing and cutting into portions.